Home Page

 Jerusalem.

-At the anointing of King Solomon (while David still living).
+I) At the first anointing and crowning of King Solomon.

 1Kin 1:39 Then Zadok the priest took a horn of oil from the